JRGDTRH/BLT/README.md

 Welcome to the **BLT** Framework—where modular logic meets AI flavor!
 Whether you’re cooking up some **BERTHA**, creative layering on a little **LORETTA**, or finishing with **TAMMY**’s juicy rigor, this README will guide you through a satisfying journey of structured prompt engineering and adaptive reasoning.

+Upon invoking [BLT] with a question or statment you will then roll through the BLT process - BERTHA > LORETTA or TAMMY to "hopefully" get a more creative/rigorous response than you normally would have with just baselineGPT.
+You can individually invoke any of the three by themselves.

 ---

 ## 🥓 What’s in the BLT Sandwich?